htl22-3ahif/lolirift-client/README.md

 ## Prove your waifu is superior!

+You play a lolicon in a world full of lolis, but there is a problem: there are other lolicons too!
+To have all lolis on your side your goal is to defeat the other lolicons.
+How you do it is up to you.

-The lolirift-client offeers a way for users to connect to a [lolirift-server](https://github.com/htl22-3ahif/lolirift-server) host, and enjoy a lolified take on real time strategy games.
+The lolirift-client offers a way for users to connect to a [lolirift-server](https://github.com/htl22-3ahif/lolirift-server) host, and enjoy a lolified take on real time strategy games.

 ## Getting Started